 The word “retard,” is slang for the term mental retardation.
 Mental retardation was how professionals used to describe people with an intellectual impairment.
 Today the r-word has become an insult for someone or something stupid.
 Across the nation advocates are campaigning against the word “retard”, pledging to remove it from everyday vocabulary.
-In Michigan, check out the Shred the Hate campaign, and nationally the Stop the R-Word initiative.

 IDEA uses the term “mental retardation”.
 In 2010, President Obama signed a law changing the term to be used in the future to “intellectual disability”.
 The definition itself did not change and is defined as: “…significantly subaverage general intellectual functioning, existing concurrently with deficits in adaptive behavior and manifested during the developmental period, that adversely affects a child’s educational performance.”